Question

 A − B = 9(t − u).
 For this to be a multiple of 27, t − u must be a multiple of 3, i.e. 3, 6 or 9.
 Counting (t > u): 7 + 4 + 1 = 12 such numbers A.

-UnlockIAS expert key, prepared 24 May 2026 and cross-verified by re-deriving the answer — this is our key, not the official UPSC provisional key (awaited).
+UnlockIAS expert key, prepared 24 May 2026 and cross-verified by re-deriving the answer — this is our key.
+The official UPSC provisional key has been released.